 Now we can move outside and cook in the paella pan.
 In Spain we have burners that connect to a gas bottle and the paella pan sits on this burner.
 Alternatively you can place your paella pan on the gas rings of your cooker though you must try to make the heat supply equal on all parts of the pan.

 Heat up the paella pan and add the contents of the saucepan containing the chicken, onions, peppers and garlic as well as the clams or baby clams.
 Once these start sizzling throw in the rice (remember..
 4 mugs for 8 people and 2 mugs for 4 people).
 Stir the rice into the juices and don’t worry if some bits stick as this becomes the favourite part of the paella in its home region of Valencia where the burnt bit is known as ‘socorrat’.
-Also add the peeled prawns and calamares at this stage.
+Also add the peeled prawns and squid at this stage.

 Immediately pour in the yellow fish stock, stir and allow to boil very gently.
 Don’t worry if all the stock doesn’t go in immediately, just let some cook off and add it later.
 Now you throw in the frozen peas and place the mussels, large prawns and strips of red peppers carefully to make the dish look as attractive as possible.
-This is where the guests start complementing the chef!
+This is where the guests start complimenting the chef!

 Allow the paella to cook gently for around 20 minutes, turning the pan occasionally to make sure that all parts of it are cooking equally.
 Towards the end I like to put a newspaper over the pan which ensures that the rice on top cooks properly (keep the ink off the rice!).
 Once most of the liquid has been soaked up by the rice your masterpiece is finished.
 Just place a few lemon wedges on top and place the whole paella pan in front of your very impressed guests.